dkassybayeva/neuropixels_preprocessing/README.md

 2) Open Trodes.
 From the main menu select Open Playback File, and browse to your desired .rec file.

 3) File -> extract -> check dio and kilosort -> “start”.
-This takes a few hours to run on an SSD and overnight on an HDD.
-This will result in new folders in the same directory as the .rec file, one for DIO and another for kilosort, each containing their respective .dat files.
+This may take a while to show the progress as a percent.
+New folders will be created in the same directory as the .rec file, one for DIO and another for kilosort, each containing their respective .dat files.
 The kilosort folder also contains the channel map .dat for kilosort as well as the timestamps that will be needed to sync the TTL and behavioral times in the post-spike pipeline.

-4) After double checking the backup of the .rec file is still on the server (and correct size etc.), delete the local copy to save space.
+4) After double checking that the original .rec file is still on the server (with the correct size etc.), delete the local copy to save space.
 The size of the combined kilosort .dat files is approximately the same as the .rec, so this will save about 0.5TB.

 ### Spike Sorting